Dendi (gamer)

-Danil Ishutin (Данило Ішутін; born December 30, 1989), better known as Dendi, is a Ukrainian professional Dota 2 player.
+Danil Ishutin (Данило Ішутін; born 30 December 1989), better known as Dendi, is a Ukrainian professional Dota 2 player.
 He is best known for his time with Natus Vincere (Na'Vi) in the 2010s, where he was a member of the team that won The International 2011.
 He left Na'Vi in 2018 and formed his own Dota 2 organization in 2020, B8.

 Early years

-Dendi was born in Lviv, Ukraine, on December 30, 1989.
-As a child, at the insistence of his mother-musician, he played the piano, as well as acrobatics and dancing.
+Dendi was born in Lviv, Ukraine, on 30 December 1989.
+As a child, at the insistence of his mother-musician, he played the piano, and participated in acrobatics and dancing.
 The first computer in Dendi's house was his brother's, who did not allow him to play for a long time.
 The gaming world was opened to him by Quake and Doom.
 Dendi later began playing Warcraft III at local computer clubs.
 Dendi's total fascination with computer games was influenced by the death of his father from cancer.
 Dendi graduated from the Ukrainian Academy of Printing in 2011.